svenfydrich/svenfydrich/README.md

 ## I study computer science and design at Highschool for applied sciences Munich.
 - 💻 I'm currently improving on my web-developement skills.
 - 🤝 I'm looking forward to become a Full-Stack-Engineer.
-- 🏁 My goal for 2024 is to improve as much as possible, and learn iOS-Developement!
+- 🏁 My goal for 2024 is to work on many projects, and develop skills in flutter!